Data store

-A database is a series of bytes that is managed by a database management system (DBMS).
+A database is a collection of data that is managed by a database management system (DBMS), though the term can sometime more generally refer to any collection of data that is stored and accessed electronically.
 A file is a series of bytes that is managed by a file system.
 Thus, any database or file is a series of bytes that, once stored, is called a data store.

 MATLAB and Cloud Storage systems like VMware, Firefox OS use datastore as a term for abstracting collections of data inside their respective applications.

 Types

 Data store can refer to a broad class of storage systems including: